ihouwat/shopping-list-react-app-complete/README.md

 ### Customize the app

+In the backend folder:

+Edit the server credentials, starting on line 14 in the server.js file

-In the src / constants folder:
+In the constants folder:
 1. Copy the groceriestemplatedb-5-6-2020.csv file to the groceriestemplate table in the database.
 2. Customize the stores array in the groceryStores.js file by modifying the store names, store categories, store orders, and items per category.